-Prepare or consult with the Company on the preparation of and consider the Plan a.

-- b.
-Provide necessary staff, legal, financial, engineering and transportation assistance to prepare and present the Plan to the Commission and the City (including all staff reports, consultant reports and other third party reports, analysis and other information) and to permit consideration of the Plan by the Commission and the City, to prepare any resolutions or motions and, if the Commission recommends approval of the Plan, to prepare and present required ordinances to the City Council of the City. - c.
-Apply to the appropriate local or state agencies, authorities or entities as necessary or as required by the Plan, or as requested by the Company and approved by the City. - d.
-Provide any other assistance requested by the Company and agreed to by the City in connection with the Plan. - e.
-If the City Council of the City approves the Plan, provide the necessary staff and legal assistance to prepare and negotiate a definitive agreement between the Company and the City for implementation of the Plan; and - f.
-If a definitive agreement is entered into, provide the necessary staff and legal assistance to administer such agreement and Plan until funds are available in the Special Allocation Fund. - 2.
-Initial Deposit.
-The City acknowledges receipt of an initial deposit of funds (the "Deposit") from the Company in the amount equal to (1) the Full Funding Level as required in Table 1 based on the incentive amount being requested, or (2) the Minimum Initial Deposit as specified in Table - 1.
+a.
+Prepare or consult with the Company on the preparation of and consider the Plan in accordance with the provisions of the Act, give all notices, make all publications and hold hearings as required by the Act on behalf of the City or the Commission; b.
+Provide necessary staff, legal, financial, engineering and transportation assistance to prepare and present the Plan to the Commission and the City (including all staff reports, consultant reports and other third party reports, analysis and other information) and to permit consideration of the Plan by the Commission and the City, to prepare any resolutions or motions and, if the Commission recommends approval of the Plan, to prepare and present required ordinances to the City Council of the City.

+c.
+Apply to the appropriate local or state agencies, authorities or entities as necessary or as required by the Plan, or as requested by the Company and approved by the City.

+d.
+Provide any other assistance requested by the Company and agreed to by the City in connection with the Plan.

+e.
+If the City Council of the City approves the Plan, provide the necessary staff and legal assistance to prepare and negotiate a definitive agreement between the Company and the City for implementation of the Plan; and f.
+If a definitive agreement is entered into, provide the necessary staff and legal assistance to administer such agreement and Plan until funds are available in the Special Allocation Fund.

+2. Initial Deposit.
+The City acknowledges receipt of an initial deposit of funds (the "Deposit") from the Company in the amount equal to (1) the Full Funding Level as required in Table 1 based on the incentive amount being requested, or (2) the Minimum Initial Deposit as specified in Table 1.
 If the amount of the Deposit is in the amount of the Minimum Initial, then Developer shall also deposit with City an irrevocable standby letter of credit (the "Letter of Credit") in an amount equal to the difference between the Full Funding Level and the Deposit.
 The Letter of Credit shall be in the form attached hereto as Exhibit, and shall be subject to draw by the City as provided herein.
 The City shalldisburse the Deposit as set forth in Section 4 and shall bill the Company pursuant to Section 3 to re- establish the Deposit so that there is always a cash balance equal to the Minimum Initial Deposit amount.
-Further, prior to consideration or approval by the City Council of any ordinance, Company shall deposit with the City an amount equal to an amount determined by City staff to be sufficient to cover costs incurred during the City Council process from which additional disbursements may be made as required.
+Further, prior to consideration or approval by the City Council of any ordinance, Company shall deposit with the City an amount equal to an amount determined by City staff to be sufficient to cover costs incurred during the City Council process